Welcome to the Saguaro National Park Information Page.

 Saguaro East encompasses an aging saguaro forest at the foot of the majestic Rincon Mountains, as well as an exceptional variety of other desert communities.
 Saguaro West embraces a variety of Sonora Desert life against the backdrop of the rugged Tucson Mountains.

 A popular way to view native plants and animals while surrounded by the spectacular scenery of the Sonora Desert is to take a bike ride around the Cactus Forest Loop Drive.
+The ride can prove to be strenuous for beginner bikers, which is why an electric mountain bike may be preferred to enjoy the wilderness without too much exertion.
+The more athletics folks can still travel with a normal mountain bike.

 There is no drive-in camping in the park.
 Backcountry camping is permitted in Saguaro East; a free permit is required and can be obtained at the visitor center.